phillipclapham/neuroweaver/README.md

 2. **Chain-of-Thought Prompting**
    - Technique: Guide the AI through a step-by-step reasoning process
    - Example: "Let's approach this problem step-by-step.
 First, consider..."
-   - Neuroweaver enhancement: The Systemic Thinking aspect (Point 6) naturally incorporates this technique
+   - Neuroweaver enhancement: The Rigorous Reasoning process in the prompt naturally incorporates this technique

 3. **Few-Shot Learning**
    - Technique: Provide examples of desired outputs within the prompt